 Wall Bay, named after the high wall on its southern side, is just one of many tranquil bays in Skopia Limani.
 In Ruin Bay you could explore the ruins where Cleopatra supposedly bathed in asses milk or take a walk to the ancient town of Lydia.

 Unmarked on any charts, this small bay offers a great lunch time stop en route from Skopei Limani to Marmaris.
 The bay is fantastic for swimming with crystal clear turquoise waters.
-Also an ideal overnight anchorage if you wish to dine onboard.
+New restaurant and jetty opened in June 2016.

 Time to enjoy another great day sailing in Turkey and stop for a swim in one of the bays on the way.
 We will be waiting to take your lines and looking forward to hearing your adventures and tales.